gunesacar/tor-browser-crawler/AUTOMATION.md

 * To compile Tor from source, put the Tor source top directory in ./ (either copying or symlinking it).

+* The compilation in the remote machine will happen if there is a "~/tor" directory in there.
+If you want to disable it, remove that directory both from the local repository dir and the remote machine.

 * It will be installed in /usr/local/bin.